martona/clipp/README.md

 ### Command line

-On the desktop, the same binary doubles as a command-line tool, dispatching on its arguments — so moving the clipboard doesn't require the window in front of you, including over SSH. `clipp copy` reads stdin and sends it to your devices; `clipp paste` fetches the newest item and writes it to stdout.
+On the desktop, the same binary doubles as a command-line tool, dispatching on its arguments. `clipp copy` reads stdin and sends it to your devices; `clipp paste` fetches the newest item and writes it to stdout.
 It's `pbcopy`/`pbpaste` for your Clipp network:

 ```sh
 echo "deploy v2.1.0" | clipp copy    # push stdin to every device